 A land survey method employing compass directions, natural landmarks and distances between points.

-Beginning with the American Revolution, records of military service have been kept in one form or another by the federal government.
-Military records fall into two basic categoriescompiled service records and veterans benefitsand can include volunteer records, pension and bounty land warrant applications, draft registration cards and military discharge papers.
+Records of military service that have been kept in one form or another by a government.
+Military records fall into two basic categories—compiled service records and veterans’ benefits—and can include volunteer records, pension and bounty land warrant applications, draft registration cards and military discharge papers.

 An indexing system similar to Soundex that was used to organize the results of the 1910 census.
 Miracode index cards are computer generated rather than handwritten, and are organized first by Soundex code, then alphabetically by county, then alphabetically by given name.